-Lower Atmosphere Observing Facilities (LAOF)CONTACTS
+Lower Atmospheric Observing Facilities

-The National Science Foundation (NSF) Division of Atmospheric and Geospace Sciences (AGS) Lower Atmosphere Observing Facilities (LAOF) Program oversees a portfolio of multi-user national facilities that are sponsored by NSF for use by the geosciences research community.
+The National Science Foundation (NSF) Division of Atmospheric and Geospace Sciences (AGS) Lower Atmospheric Observing Facilities (LAOF) Program oversees a portfolio of multi-user national facilities that are sponsored by NSF for use by the geosciences research community.
 Program management resides within AGS in the NCAR and Facilities Section (NFS) which provides a single point for coordination of planning and resources.